The lack of representation of girls and women in STEM-related careers is regularly reported on the news and social media.

-As educators, it is crucial we work to improve female representation in STEM related careers.
-In Issue 5, we discussed the importance of making STEM subjects relevant to students’ real life.
+As educators, we must work to improve female representation in STEM-related careers.
+Previously, we discussed the importance of making STEM subjects relevant to students’ real life.

 However, thanks to entrenched gender stereotypes, girls and young women can find it difficult to picture themselves in STEM roles.
-Bringing female role models into your classroom helps remind girls they have a place in these fields as well.
+Bringing female role models into your classroom helps remind girls they have a place in these fields.

 There are plenty of ways to bring female role models into your classroom.
 Here are some ideas:

-- Make sure they are represented in displays, presentations and resources
+- Make sure they are represented in displays, presentations, and resources

-- Follow inspiring women on twitter and share their stories with your class
+- Follow inspiring women on Twitter and share their stories with your class